YonaGonca/Workout_Tracker_API/readme.md

-# Workout Project
+# Workout Tracker API

 ## Description
-Workout Project is a REST API developed with Django and Django Rest Framework that allows managing workout routines, exercises, and schedules.
+REST API developed with Django and Django Rest Framework that allows managing workout routines, exercises, and schedules.
 It includes JWT authentication and OpenAPI documentation with Swagger.

 ## Technologies Used